jtr13/EDAVproject/README.md

 This is a template for the EDAV final project.
 It is based on the template created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.

+## ABSOLUTE ESSENTIALS

-## ESSENTIALS: CREATE A WORKING BOOKDOWN BOOK IN LESS THAN FIVE MINUTES
+FOLLOW THESE INSTRUCTIONS AND YOU WILL HAVE A WORKING BOOKDOWN BOOK IN LESS THAN FIVE MINUTES.

 ### Copy this template